Rabia176/Supply-Chain-Lead-Time-Prediction/README.md

-# Supply Chain Lead-Time Prediction (Full Demo - Small)
+# Supply Chain Lead-Time Prediction

 This project contains a synthetic dataset (~1000 shipments) and a ready-to-run pipeline to preprocess data, train a RandomForest regression model to predict shipment lead time,